rachel-o-donnell/the-witchs-cauldron/README.md

 ### ReadMe

 I used the skeleton of Ian's ReadMe to help me put a structure of my ReadMe together as a starting point.

 - https://github.com/ianmeigh/support-hub/blob/main/README.md

+I also used his testing.md structure as a skeleton and ideas to add docs with links, links to projects board etc.

 Tips from the below video README: Worth Reading, with Joanna Gorska on the Code Institute Channel.
 - https://www.youtube.com/watch?v=P1UiUXrp7Ic

 ### Acknowledgments

-Huge thanks to my cohort members ivette and Roz for helping me troubleshoot issues, our cohort lead Iris, My mentor Richard and the Slack Community
+Huge thanks to my cohort members ivette and Roz for helping me troubleshoot issues, our cohort lead Iris, My mentor Richard and the Slack Community.

+Ian Meigh for the ReadME structure.